 What did the Kast Uruguay visit deliver?

-Uruguay agreed to join Chile’s Santiago Accord against organized crime, and the two countries signed deals on diplomatic training and digital signatures.
-Kast also pushed the Bioceanic Corridor and backed Uruguay’s bid to join the CPTPP Asia-Pacific trade pact.
+Uruguay agreed to join Chile’s Santiago Accord against organized crime.
+The two countries also signed deals on diplomatic training and digital signatures, while Kast pushed the Bioceanic Corridor and backed Uruguay’s CPTPP bid.

 Why is the meeting politically striking?